liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/02-creating-guestbook-list-screenlet/02-creating-the-screenlet-ui.markdown

 [the list Screenlet tutorial](/develop/tutorials/-/knowledge_base/7-0/creating-android-list-screenlets) for creating a list Screenlet's View:

 1. Create the row layout.
-This is the layout the Screenlet will use to display each row in the list.
+The Screenlet uses this layout for each row in the list.

 2. Create the adapter class.
-The adapter fills in a row layout instance with the data for each list item.
+The adapter fills a row layout instance with the data for one list item.
+This repeats for each list item.

 3. Create the View class.
 This class renders the UI, handles user interactions, and communicates with the Screenlet class.